 The contemplation of sacred imagery is rooted in man’s nature.
 This was made clear by the 7th Ecumenical Council, at Nicea.
 Through the veneration icons, our imagination takes us to the person depicted.
-The veneration of icons, therefore, serves to stimulation and purify the imagination as a means of imaging God’s inspiration.
+The veneration of icons, therefore, is an aid to prayer first and it serves to stimulate and purify the imagination.
 This is discussed in the writings of Theodore the Studite (759-826AD), who was one of the main theologians who contributed to the resolution of the iconoclastic controversy.

 In emphasising the importance of praying with sacred images Theodore said: “Imprint Christ…onto your heart, where he [already] dwells; whether you read a book about him, or behold him in an image, may he inspire your thoughts, as you come to know him twofold through the twofold experience of your senses.
 Thus you will see with your eyes what you have learned through the words you have heard.
 He who in this way hears and sees will fill his entire being with the praise of God.” [quoted by Cardinal Schonborn, p232, God’s Human Face, pub.
 Ignatius.]